 Vail Resorts is the biggest ski resort operator in the country.

 Those numbers continue to grow.
-Vail Resorts' season pass sales for the 2017/18 ski season were already up 10 percent in May, compared with the previous year at that time.
+Vail Resorts' season pass sales for the 2017/18 ski season were already up 10 percent by May 2017, compared with the previous year at that time.

 There’s no denying it.
 Vail Mountain is popular.
 A day on the slopes or even driving up Interstate 70 to get there makes that obvious even without the stats.
 Vail is located in the White River National Forest, about three hours west of Denver on Interstate 70.